Working with a qualified AdWords specialist is one of the best ways to grow your business.

 When I first took the Adwords assessments, I spent a week studying the entire AdWords manual.
 Google now offers a series of online training videos to help you prepare for the assessments.

-These video are free to watch, but they are mostly a product demo for AdWords.
+These videos are free to watch, but they are mostly a product demo for AdWords.

 Passing the AdWords Certification assessments